How to Use Claude Skills to Turn an On-Site Incident Note Into a Clear Incident Report

 Turn handwritten notes, witness text screenshots, and a quick event summary into a clean incident report with Claude Skills.

-Warning: Incident notes can contain legal, HR, health, or insurance-sensitive information.
-Use only the Claude setup your business has approved and keep the workflow limited to the exact files needed.
+Warning: Incident notes can contain legal, HR, health, insurance, or disciplinary information.
+Use only the Claude setup your business has approved, keep the file set narrow, and do not let the Skill infer cause, blame, fault, or disciplinary conclusions.

 If Claude Skills is new to you